-I have seen many cases of audience participation over the years, with many excuses given, although none stand up to a thorough medical examination...(now cough)
+I have seen many cases of audience participation over the years, with many excuses given, although none stand up to a thorough medical examination...(bend over, cough)

 For artists, it's either laziness, "you've paid over the odds to see me, now you can sing the fucking songs as well" or an inability to hit the high notes/remember the lyrics, "I was double-tracked and auto-tuned on the album, so I clearly need help".

-For some of the audience, it's a chance to show the poor, unsuspecting fools standing nearby that you're a real fan,'cos you know all of the words to all of the songs and that's why everyone has bought a ticket - to listen to you.
+For some of the audience, it's a chance to show the poor, unsuspecting fools standing nearby that you're a real fan,'cos you know all of the words to all of the songs and that's why everyone has bought a ticket - to listen to you, you twat.

 Fortunately, this habit is starting to die out, for two main reasons:

-i. less artists are releasing live albums - why bother when a reissue/best of/deluxe box-set will suffice
+i. less artists are releasing live albums - why bother with the expense and effirt involved when a reissue/best of/deluxe box-set will suffice

 NB John Cage's "4'33'' Live" has never made it past the recording stage, despite countless attempts